mirumee/ariadne/docs/introduction.rst

                   ^
         }

-Using ``gql`` is optional, but without it above error would occur during your server's initialization and point to somewhere inside Ariadne's GraphQL initialization logic, making tracking down incorrect place trickier if your API is large and spread across many modules.
+Using ``gql`` is optional; however, without it, the above error would occur during your server's initialization and point to somewhere inside Ariadne's GraphQL initialization logic, making tracking down the error tricky if your API is large and spread across many modules.

 Resolvers